fihriaziz/fihriaziz/README.md

 - 👋 Hi, I’m @fihriaziz
 - 👀 I’m web developer
-- 🌱 I’m currently working as a web developer
+- 🌱 I’m currently working as a web developer in my project
 - 📫 How to reach me?
 Contact email fihriaziz@gmail.com